-Vicky is the Principal Investigator for the Arts for the Blues project and leads the Arts and Wellbeing Research Group at Edge Hill University.
-A teacher, researcher and psychotherapist, her main research area is around arts psychotherapies and the use of the arts (and improvisation) for health and wellbeing which she explores through a range of qualitative, quantitative and arts-based methodologies.
+Vicky is the Principal Investigator for the Arts for the Blues study and is Director for the Research Centre for Arts and Wellbeing at Edge Hill University.
+A lecturer, researcher and psychotherapist, her main research area is around arts psychotherapies and the use of the arts (and improvisation) for health and wellbeing which she explores through a range of qualitative, quantitative and arts-based methodologies.
 She has gained funding from the European Union and from other funding bodies for a number of projects in applied uses of the arts.
 She has completed two Cochrane Systematic Reviews on depression and dementia.

 She acts as the reviewer for a number of different journals including The Arts in Psychotherapy and The American Journal of Dance Therapy.
 She is the co-editor for the international journal Body, Movement and Dance in Psychotherapy.
 She acts as a consultant for different organisations including Crew 2000, a charity offering support to people with addictions, and Spinning Worlds, a voluntary service offering CAMHs services in schools in Liverpool and offers clinical supervision and support.